indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 * Types of tests: acceptance testing, functional testing, smoke testing, regression testing, unit testing, integration testing, stress testing, (Load, Performance, Sanity, Stability, Security, Feature, Progression, Installation, Business).
 * Differences between stub and mock?
 (A stub is a test double with preprogrammed behavior.
 Mocks are stubs with preprogrammed expectations)
 * Selenium tests and webdriver.

+####[[⬆]](#toc) <a name='agile'>Agile:</a>
+* What is Agile? ()
+  * Individuals and interactions over Processes and tools
+  * Working software over Comprehensive documentation
+  * Customer collaboration over Contract negotiation
+  * Responding to change over Following a plan
+* What is Scrum?
+(Roles: product owner, development team, scrum master.
+Events: sprint,
+* What are the differences between Scrum and Waterfall? ( http://www.leanagiletraining.com/agile/waterfall-versus-scrum-how-do-they-compare/)
+* What is XP? ()
+* What is Lean, Kanban?

 ####[[⬆]](#toc) <a name='algorithms'>Algorithms:</a>
 * What Ο(n), Ω(n), Θ(n)?